jgrant29/DH110-JustinGrant/heuristics.md

 **Evaluation**

 SHRM's bookstore was hard to find when I landed on the initial website — shrm.org.
 As an HR person, I was trying to find resources or products that would help me understand how to comply with employment law.
-After clicking on the Resources link in the navigation bar, I selected the "Employment Law" link under the employment law section
+After clicking on the Resources link in the navigation bar, I selected the "Employment Law" link under the employment law section.
+I saw a visible status that I was on a the "Resources" page, but I couldn't find the correct products or information I was looking for.
+The signifiers was a header tag called "Employment Law".
+I think a breadcrumb would have helped signify my status.
+I eventually stumbled on the information I was looking after attempting to sign up.
+The URL is listed here:  https://store.shrm.org/books-resources/hr-and-the-law/employment-law

+When I landed on the bookstore page, there was a visible signal that I was on a bookstore because the page said "The SHRM Store, the World's Largest HR Store".
+I started searching immediately, but couldn't find anything for the United States.
+The resources availabe were from other countries.
+Nevertheless, on this page there was a visible signifier in navigation and breadcrumbs.
+The downside to SHRM's visible system status was when I attempted to search through the bookstore.
+The only indication for loading status was a spinning wheel that was barely visible.

+Additionally, when I attempted to checkout, I had to sign in to my account or sign up for an account.
+When I signed in, the system redirected me several times without notice of the system loading or changing URLs.
+Due to this factore, I decrease my rating from a three to a two.

+Overall, I would give the visibility of system status a **2**.

 #### 2. Match between system and the real world
 * Speak the users' language, with words, phrases and concepts familiar to the user, rather than system-oriented terms.